jhap1982/giveituruguay/2011/2011-11-14 - Manchester Evening News Arena, Manchester, England/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Charlie
+3. Charlie
-Look Around
+4. Look Around
-Otherside
+5. Otherside
-If You Have to Ask
+6. If You Have to Ask
-Hardcore Jollies tease
+7. Hardcore Jollies tease
-Can't Stop
+8. Can't Stop
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Blood Sugar Sex Magik
+10. Blood Sugar Sex Magik
-Me and My Friends
+11. Me and My Friends
-Factory of Faith
+12. Factory of Faith
-Under the Bridge
+13. Under the Bridge
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br>ENCORE BREAK
-Jam
+17. Jam
-Sir Psycho Sexy
+18. Sir Psycho Sexy
-They're Red Hot
+19. They're Red Hot
-Everybody Knows This Is Nowhere
+20. Everybody Knows This Is Nowhere
-Give It Away
+21. Give It Away
-Encore jam
+22. Encore jam
-Outro Jam
+23. Outro Jam

 ## Notes